Kyle Tucker Player Props: Astros vs. Rockies

 Kyle Tucker At The Plate

-- Tucker has 89 hits and an OBP of .370 to go with a slugging percentage of .487.
-All three of those stats rank first among Houston hitters this season.
+- Tucker has 90 hits and an OBP of .368 to go with a slugging percentage of .482.
+All three of those stats are tops among Houston hitters this season.

-- He ranks 13th in batting average, 22nd in on base percentage, and 36th in slugging among qualifying hitters in MLB action.
+- Among qualifying batters in MLB, he ranks 15th in batting average, 24th in on-base percentage, and 39th in slugging.

-- Tucker is batting .526 with three homers during his last outings and is on a 10-game hitting streak.
+- Tucker will look to extend his 11-game hitting streak.
+He's batting .429 with two homers in his last outings.

+- Tucker has reached base via a hit in 56 games this year (of 84 played), and had multiple hits in 26 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.